Prednisolone and asthma

 When are inhaled steroids used for asthma?

 Anti-inflammatory asthma inhalers have become the first line of treatment for asthma and may play a role in other lung diseases.
-In fact, recent studies support the use of anti-inflammatory asthma inhalers early in the course of disease.
 After the introduction of inhaled steroids, the need for oral steroids such as prednisone may decrease.